Who doesn’t like food?

 June is Country Cooking Month and to celebrate we are sharing a few of our favorite country cooking recipes.

 Country cooking is all about slow cooking.
 Simmering food for 12 hours, spending all day cooking, and sitting down at the end of the day to see others enjoy the fruits of your labor.

 The good news is that you can fake that all day long cooking taste, in a matter of a few hours.

 When I think country, I think barbeque.
 Here is my favorite Barbecued Brisket recipe, straight from my kitchen to yours.

 Authors Note: This is made with fresh beef brisket, not corned beef

-Drain drippings from dutch oven.
+- Drain drippings from the dutch oven.
 Pour sauce over meat.
 Cover and bake 1-2 hours longer or until meat is tender.

 This is the perfect recipe to end a full day.
 What sides would you serve with this dish?